Procurement Glossary

-Supplier development describes the systematic process of improving the performance and quality of existing suppliers through targeted support and cooperation.
-For purchasing, this is a strategic instrument for sustainably optimizing the supply chain and ensuring competitiveness.
+Supplier development describes the systematic process of improving the performance and quality of existing suppliers through targeted support and collaboration.
+For Procurement , this is a strategic instrument for sustainably optimizing the supply chain and ensuring competitiveness.

 Example: An automobile manufacturer supports an important supplier over a period of 6 months with process analyses and training, as a result of which the reject rate was reduced from 4.2% to 1.8% and delivery reliability was increased from 89% to 97%.

-Supplier development is crucial for successful purchasing, as it helps to optimize the entire supply chain.
-By promoting suppliers, companies can secure competitive advantages, minimize risks and increase efficiency.
+Supplier development is crucial for successful Procurement, as it helps to optimize the entire supply chain.
+By supporting suppliers, companies can secure competitive advantages, minimize risks and increase efficiency.
 Effective supplier management makes it possible to reduce costs, increase product quality and develop innovative solutions together with suppliers.

 Supplier development has changed fundamentally in recent years.
 Starting from a reactive control of supplier performance, a proactive, partnership-based approach has established itself.
 Companies are increasingly recognizing the strategic importance of close cooperation with their suppliers in order to leverage innovation management and achieve competitive advantages.
 This change is essential in order to meet rising market demands and the increasing complexity of global supply chains.